ahawkins/website/content/article/bash-bootcamp.md

 the magic of core commands such as `find`, `grep`, and `xargs`.
 Scripts grew and became more well structured.
 We distributing tools written completely with bash & various supporting commands.
-Our deployment infrasturcture required us to create executable commands to start our processes.
+Our deployment infrastructure required us to create executable commands to start our processes.
 Slowly things like argument parsing, subcommands, and more complex things revealed themselves.
 I took all this knowledge and created new utilities for my own shell.
 Personal tasks such as